Agecroft Cemetery was opened in 1903, and to date more than 58,000 interments have been carried out within the 45 acres of grounds.

 Agecroft is the newest of the city's cemeteries.

 The crematorium building was formerly the old Non-Conformist burial chapel.
-It was converted into the crematorium in January 1957.
-The chapel seats up to 80 mourners and is accessible for wheelchair users.
+It was converted into the crematorium in January 1957 and has carried out over 73,000 cremations.
+The chapel seats up to 90 mourners loop system has been installed at the crematorium to assist people with hearing difficulties to follow the funeral service, the chapel is also accessible for wheelchair users.

 There is a one way system for vehicles in operation which must be adhered to for insurance reasons.
 The authority cannot be held responsible for accidents which occur if entering or exiting at the wrong point.